naveenann/oss-node-example/README.md

         }
 ## Creating the layout to display the form and result.

-In the app/views/partials/main.jade file remove the existing code and  create the form and layout to disply the result.
+In the app/views/partials/main.jade file remove existing code and  create the form and layout to display the result.

     # Search Form
      form.sidebar-form.col-centered(ng-submit="submit()")